michaeljung / Shutterstock.com

 Skylines / Shutterstock.com

 If you prefer two wheels for getting around, you might be able to get a motorcycle discount as a service member or family member.
 For example, you can get up to 40 percent off motorcycle and motocross gear with AXO.
-Harley-Davidson offers a military discount that you can apply to financing, parts and accessories.
-Benefits also include no down payment, reduced rates and flexible terms.
+Harley-Davidson offers a special financing terms for military and a discount that you can apply to financing, parts and accessories.

 After you park those wheels, you should check out “10 Ways to Slash the Cost of Motorcycle Insurance.”